tshirtman/Buildozer-docker/README.md

 Debugging
 ---------

-Ideally debugging should be done through adb logcat, but if you can't do it for some reason, I advise configuring kivy to output to a file on your phone memory, this can be achieved by setting the Config before any other kivy import in your main.py
+Ideally debugging should be done through "buildozer android logcat", but if you can't do it for some reason, I advise configuring kivy to output to a file on your phone memory, this can be achieved by setting the Config before any other kivy import in your main.py

     from kivy.config import Config
     Config.set('kivy', 'log_dir', '/mnt/sdcard/kivy_logs'